 Lily had worked previously as a Primary school teacher in Myanmar until 2008.
 However, she had not worked in Australia since arriving 13 years ago because of family responsibilities and major health issues.

 When Lily arrived in Australia, she was not able to speak English well and therefore had a difficult time communicating.
 She decided to take English lessons to learn the language and be able to communicate well with others.

-While caring for her children and slowly recovering from her health issues, Lily volunteered at AMRC as cleaner.
+While caring for her children and slowly recovering from her health issues, Lily volunteered at AMRC as a cleaner.
 She also worked as a support helper at an aged care facility to test the waters and see whether she would enjoy working in the community services sector before undertaking a course in Individual Support.
-Lily found that she enjoyed helping others, so she went onto gain qualification.
+Lily found that she enjoyed helping others, so she went on to gain the qualification.

-When Lily joined Sonder’s Employment Solutions program, she lacked confidence, was unsure of how to apply for roles and did not have an idea what direction she wanted to focus on.
+When Lily joined Sonder’s Employment Solutions program, she lacked confidence, was unsure of how to apply for roles and did not know what direction she wanted to focus on.
 She found it difficult to take care of young children whilst coping with the rigors of chemotherapy.
-Lily opted not to tell her children of her ongoing health battles as she did wish for them to worry.
+Lily opted not to tell her children of her ongoing health battles as she did not wish for them to worry.